rubenrabb01/Modeling-MacFish-database/Decision tress (reservoir parts).md

-## Build Decision trees on the use of reservoir parts
+# Decision trees for classification of the use of reservoir parts by perk, pikeperch and wels across seasons

 :books:`library(rpart)`
 :books:`library(rpart.plot)`